DeweyReed/site/source/resources/index.md

 [magictools](https://github.com/ellisonleao/magictools)

-# More in the future
+# More links at any time!

 😍